raspberrypilearning/getting-started-with-picamera/README.md

-# Getting Started with Picamera
+# Getting started with picamera

-Get started with the Raspberry Pi Camera Module using Python and the picamera module.
-You'll take still pictures, record video and apply image effects.
+Get started with the Raspberry Pi camera module, using Python and picamera.
+You'll take still pictures, record video, and apply image effects.

 ![Getting Started with Picamera](cover.png)